amritadutta25/company-information-app/readme.md

 ## Project Description

->The project aims to build a website to report company financial data based on user input.
+>The app gives information on companies just by entering their stock ticker symbol.
+It's an efficient tool for quick access to key data, that can help investors, researchers, and financial enthusiasts stay informed about their favorite companies' performance and statistics.

 We are using a financial API called Alpha Vantage to retrieve data about the company like company name, company description, company location and some key statistics about the company.

 ## Technologies Used: